ffund/tcp-ip-essentials/lab0/1-2-reserve-and-login.md

 Are you sure you want to continue connecting (yes/no)?
 ```

-and you will have to type the work `yes` and hit Enter to continue.
+and you will have to type the word `yes` and hit Enter to continue.
 If you have specified your key path and other details correctly, it won't ask you for a password when you log in to the node.
 (It may ask for the passphrase for your private key if you've set one.)